houssamhh/planiot-web-app/README.md

 ```
 You can now start [using PlanIoT](#using-planiot).

-### Installation Notes
-This artifact has been prepared for a host that supports X11 forwarding on Docker containers.
-X11 forwarding is required by the JMT simulator, even when the graphical user interface is not used.
-The artifact has been tested on GNU/Linux systems such as Debian or Ubuntu.
-For Windows users, you can install a Linux Distribution (Ubuntu/Debian) with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-The artifact has been tested with WSL 2 running Ubuntu.
-For MacOS users, we recommend installing a Virtual Machine running a Linux distribution.
-The artifact has not been tested with MacOS.

 ## Citations
 If you use this project, please cite the following paper:
- H. Hajj Hassan, G. Bouloukakis, A. Kattepur, D. Conan, and D. Belaïd, “PlanIoT: A Framework for Adaptive Data Flow Management in IoT-enhanced Spaces,” in IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), 2023.
+H. Hajj Hassan, G. Bouloukakis, A. Kattepur, D. Conan, and D. Belaïd, “PlanIoT: A Framework for Adaptive Data Flow Management in IoT-enhanced Spaces”, in *IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS)*, 2023.

-[1] H. Hajj Hassan, G. Bouloukakis, A. Kattepur, D. Conan, and D. Belaïd, “PlanIoT: A Framework for Adaptive Data Flow Management in IoT-enhanced Spaces,” in IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), 2023.
+[1] H. Hajj Hassan, G. Bouloukakis, A. Kattepur, D. Conan, and D. Belaïd, “PlanIoT: A Framework for Adaptive Data Flow Management in IoT-enhanced Spaces”, in *IEEE/ACM International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS)*, 2023.